Connect with others who understand.

 2. Dry Eye Syndrome

 Dry eye disease, also known as keratoconjunctivitis sicca, affects about 16 percent of people with SLE.
-Dry eyes can also occur with Sjögren’s syndrome, another autoimmune condition that may affect people with lupus.
+Dry eyes can also happen with Sjögren’s disease, another autoimmune condition that can affect people with lupus.

 • Blurred vision